-- In the event two Riders are competing for position, the leading Rider does not have to yield to the challenging Rider. - However, a Rider may not bodily interfere with the intent to impede another Rider's progress. - Traditional rules of racing apply: the leading Rider "owns the trail."
+- In the event two Riders are competing for position, the leading Rider does not have to yield to the challenging Rider - However, a Rider may not bodily interfere with the intent to impede another Rider's progress. - Traditional rules of racing apply: the leading Rider "owns the trail."

-11.12 CHAPERONES RIDERS ORANGE LEVEL CONSEQUENCES
+11.12 CHAPERONED RIDERS ORANGE LEVEL CONSEQUENCES

 A chaperone is a coach who is allowed to accompany an impaired rider during a race for safety reasons.
-The chaperone will start at the back of the field\\.
+The chaperone will start at the back of the field.
 The chaperone rider shall yield to any racer trying to pass and will not inhibit any student riders who are attempting to pass, nor will the chaperone block in any way to prevent a pass on the trail.
 Blocking or preventing passing by the chaperone will result in disqualification of the rider they are escorting.
 The student rider and the chaperone rider will ride with a red blinking light on their seat posts to be identified by other riders when approaching them on the course or trail.
-The Head Coach or Team Director is responsible for notifying the Race Director of chaperone riders.
+The chaperone rider will wear a yellow or green vest (not orange).
+The Head Coach or Team Director must submit a petition to the Executive Director (walt@alabamacycling.org) for riders needing a chaperone.

-\\If for safety reasons the chaperone must start with the impaired rider, they will both start from the back of the field.
+If for safety reasons the chaperone must start with the impaired rider, they will both start from the back of the field.

-\\If for safety reasons, the chaperone must maintain close contact with the rider they are escorting, both the rider and the chaperone shall yield to the side of the trail and allow student riders to pass.
+If for safety reasons, the chaperone must maintain close contact with the rider they are escorting, both the rider and the chaperone shall yield to the side of the trail and allow student riders to pass.